Ubeidiya prehistoric site: Human skeletal remains

 In February 2022, archaeologists from the Israel Antiquities Authority, led by Professor Ella Been, announced the discovery of a 1.5-million-year-old complete hominin vertebra.
 According to the researchers, the fossilized bone belonging to a juvenile between the ages of 6-12 is the oldest evidence of ancient hominins in the Middle East.
-This latest discovery has shed new light on telling the story of early human migrations.
+This latest discovery has shed new light on the story of early human migrations.
 The size and shape of the lower lumbar vertebra, dated to the Early Pleistocene, indicates that it belonged to an individual from a different species than the one represented by the 1.8-million-year-old Dmanisi hominins from Georgia.
 After this discovery, Omry Barzilai assumed that different human species produced the stone tool industries present at Ubeidiya and Dmanisi, respectively.
 The Ubeidiya child was an estimated 155 cm tall at death, its predicted adult size being, in the conservative estimation of Prof. Ella Been, of more than 1.8 metres tall.
 Regarding the species the hominin child belonged to, the authors of the paper published in the Scientific Reports journal are adopting there the cautious attitude of declaring it as "comparable to other early Pleistocene large-bodied hominins from Africa", but due to a lack of information about its morphology beyond what can be gleaned from a vertebra, they are declining to identify its species other than it being too large to belong to H. habilis.
 In an interview with the Israeli newspaper Haaretz, however, Dr. Alon Barash, a palaeoanthropologist, quite categorically declares it to be a H. erectus.

 Other hominin skeletal material from Ubeidiya previously studied consists of a molar, a further minor finding, and a highly worn right lateral lower incisor.
 The analysis of the more recently discovered incisor identified the hominin species to which it belongs as one of the three extant during the Lower Pleistocene, but could not securely distinguish to which of them: Homo habilis, H. ergaster, or H. erectus.
 The age of the deposits and the location within the Levantine corridor indirectly suggest it belonging to a H. ergaster hominin.

 UB 10749 was similar to the East African KNM WT 15000 of (Nariocotome III), KNM-ER 736 and KNM-ER 1808 from Koobi Fora and MK3 (IB7594) from Gombore in the Melka Kunture area (Ethiopia).